 So you’ve chosen Lean manufacturing as your process improvement methodology.
 But knowing about Lean manufacturing and knowing how to implement it are two very different things.

-We’re here to help: This article will guide you through implementation with the top Lean manufacturing tools you’ll need to get going.
-(Side note: These tools will also be applicable for Lean Six Sigma.)
+We’re here to help.
+This article will guide you through implementation with the top Lean manufacturing tools you’ll need to get going.
+(Side note: These tools are also applicable to Lean Six Sigma.)

-Implement these tools and stay focused on the real customer-driven benefits of Lean manufacturing—that way, you’ll keep going, even though the Lean production may seem difficult at the beginning, and develop processes that continuously improve over time.
+Implement these tools and stay focused on the real customer-driven benefits of Lean manufacturing.
+That way, even though Lean production may be difficult at the beginning, you'll be able to keep going and develop processes that continuously improve over time.

 What is Lean manufacturing?